mredraith/CVS-P/README.md

 I'm just updating it to make it more balanced and to make it run on Ikemen instead of Mugen.
 Please don't take this too seriously.

 Capcom and SNK are their own separate entities and reserve all rights to the characters and media they encompass.
-I am not profiting off of Capcom vs SNK Revo 2.
+I am not profiting off of Capcom vs SNK Prime.